-1 month August 1 - August 30, 2023 Application Feedback Period The application will open for submission online on the NOER webpage, be sent to the email subscribers list, and paper copies can be requested.
+1 month August 1 - August 30, 2024 Application Feedback Period The application will open for submission on the NOER webpage, be sent to the email subscribers list, and paper copies will be available.
 Feedback on grant applications will be available from NDOR staff during the first month the application is open, before final submissions are due.
-5 weeks September 1 - October 6, 2023 Application Remains Open The application will remain open for a second month, but feedback will no longer be available.
+5 weeks September 1 - October 4, 2024 Application Remains Open The application will remain open for a second month, but feedback will no longer be available.
 Incomplete applications and those received after the deadline will be rejected unless NDOR has approved a late submission in advance.